 Deficiency in any Vitamin can put us at the risk of health problems as nervous breakdown due to chronic insomnia.
 So, one should take care of his Vitamins intake to keep healthy and well.

-We know which vitamins are needed to get a good night’s rest.
-And, we made sure it’s in our natural sleep formula aptly named Dream.
+We know which vitamins and minerals are needed to get a good night’s rest.
+We combined these powerful vitamins with effective herbs for natural sleep.
+And put together our natural sleep formula aptly named Dream.

 - 1. What to Know About Taking Magnesium for Sleep | Health.com.
 Accessed April 30, 2021. https://www.health.com/condition/sleep/magnesium-for-sleep